Mel B Visibly Relaxed After 5-Year Restraining Order Granted

 Mel B, who also has two other daughters from her previous partners, made headlines earlier this year when she went public with accusations that Belafonte repeatedly beat her in jealous rages and subjected her to years of mental and physical abuse during their 10-year marriage.

-Mel B is fighting a violent two-front court war against both Belafonte and Gilles, as the former Spice Girl accuses the latter of having sex tapes of Mel B, photos of Gilles and Belafonte, Spice Girls memorabilia, and photos of her recently deceased father – all stashed in her storage locker.
+Mel B is fighting a heated, two-front court war against both Belafonte and Gilles, as the former Spice Girl accuses the latter of having sex tapes of Mel B, photos of Gilles and Belafonte, Spice Girls memorabilia, and photos of her recently deceased father stashed in her storage locker.

 It is with great sadness after a 5yr battle to multiple myeloma cancer our loving father Martin Brown passed away age 63 peacefully yesterday.
 Both of us his children were by his side and would like to say thank you to St Gemma's and all the doctors and nurses for there amazing care and support over the years.
 Please respect our privacy and let us as a united family grieve With love and respect.
 Melanie and Danielle Brown x Be Free Dad

-Last month, Mel B even visited the storage locker in Hollywood – where she thought Gilles stored 12 to 15 boxes of Mel B’s stuff, including the sex tape – but left empty-handed as she found nothing there, according to TMZ.
+Last month, Mel B even visited the storage locker in Hollywood, where she thought Gilles stored 12 to 15 boxes of Mel B’s stuff, including the sex tape, but she left empty-handed as she found nothing there, according to TMZ.

 Mel B even had to call local police after Public Storage staffers refused to let her access the locker storage.